 He hadn’t even brought it up!

-He looked over at Schellenberg and seeing the hopeless exasperation on his face, he almost felt sorry for him.
 Schellenberg had hitched his fortunes to Himmler’s star, thinking he was Germany’s last best hope, thinking he was a man worthy of his allegiance, his talents.
 But he’d wasted it all on the man.
-Himmler was incapable of actually taking initiative.
-He hadn’t even brought it up!
+Himmler was incapable of actually taking

 “You made me fly down for this?”
 Bernadotte asked, his voice becoming shrill.